Oltu

-Oltu (Օլթի; ოლთისი) is a town and district of Erzurum Province in the Eastern Anatolia region of Turkey.
-The mayor is Necmettin Taşçı, from the AKP.
-The population was 31,087 in 2020.
+Oltu (Օլթի; ოლთისი) is a municipality and district of Erzurum Province, Turkey.
+Its area is 1441 km2, and its population is 30,075 (2022).
+The mayor is Adem Çelebi, from the AKP.

 History

 An inscription found in Oltu's castle has been dated to the 7th century A.D.(see below), but the settlement is known to have been established much earlier.
 The city-fortress had once belonged to the Mamikonian nakharars and later passed into the hands of the Bagratunis.
 Administratively, it was found within the borders of the region of Vok'aghe in the province of Tayk.
 The first mention of Oltu as a fortified settlement is in the 9th century when the Georgian Bagratids occupied this region.
 After the death of the Iberian Kuropalates David in 1000, the troops of Emperor Basil II occupied the castles and towns in the region of Tao-Tayk‛, which included Oltu.
 In the following centuries, Oltu successively passed into the control of the Seljuk Turks, the Mongols and Turkmen tribes.
 The Ottomans conquered Olti from the Georgians in the sixteenth century.

 In the summer of 1829, the Russian Empire took control of the region, but ultimately relinquished it to the Ottomans upon the conclusion of peace.
 During the Russo-Turkish War of 1877–78, Oltu (Олты) was incorporated into the Russian Empire and made the center of the Olti Okrug of the militarily administered Kars Oblast.

 The Olti Okrug along with the entire Kars Oblast were ceded by the Russian SFSR to the Ottoman Empire by virtue of the Treaty of Brest-Litovsk in 1918.
 After a brief reincorporation, Olti was again relinquished by the Ottomans in their 1919 withdrawal from the Kars Oblast as per the terms of the Armistice of Mudros.
 The First Republic of Armenia with British support expanded to include the self-governing Kars Oblast in the wake of the power vacuum caused by the Russian Revolution, however, was prevented from occupying the western half of the Olti Okrug by the commander of the Black Sea, G.F.
 Milne, as he believed Armenia had already acquired more territory than they could handle.
-In September 1920, 3 months after Armenia had seized the strategic coal fields of Penek in the Olti Okrug from the self-governing Kurdish miltias, Turkish forces led by Kazım Karabekir recaptured the entire Olti Okrug, setting the stage for the Turkish–Armenian War—as a result of which, the Kars Oblast including Oltu was brought back under Turkish control in the midst of the Turkish War of National Liberation.
+In September 1920, 3 months after Armenia had seized the strategic coal fields of Penek in the Olti Okrug from the self-governing Kurdish militias, Turkish forces led by Kazım Karabekir recaptured the entire Olti Okrug, setting the stage for the Turkish–Armenian War—as a result of which, the Kars Oblast including Oltu was brought back under Turkish control in the midst of the Turkish War of National Liberation.
 The annexation was confirmed by the Treaty of Kars.